V01D-NULL/limine-terminal-port/README.md

 ## Usage

-1. First off, choose a font from fonts/ folder or create your own and load it in your os (link it directly to the kernel, load it from filesystem, as a module, etc).
+1. First off, choose a font from fonts/ folder or create your own and load it in your os (link it directly to the kernel, load it from filesystem, as a module, etc)

 2. To initialize the terminal, include `term.hpp` and provide some basic functions declared in the header file.